HumanName Class Documentation

 Is in the conjunctions set and not is_an_initial().

-Lowercase and no periods version of piece is in the PREFIXES set.
+Lowercased, leading/trailing-periods-stripped version of piece is in the PREFIXES set.

 Matches the roman_numeral regular expression in REGEXES.